 Sometimes, the cleaning service needs to extend beyond your drains.
 Water quality issues can lead to unpleasant smells while faucets or water-based appliances are in use.
 A rotten egg smell can be caused by sulfate-reducing bacteria getting into the hot water heater.

-Contact a professional plumber from bluefrog Plumbing + Drain + HVAC of San Antonio for a drain cleaning service if you suspect an unpleasant smell is coming directly from the water heater or any of your household drains.
+Contact a professional plumber from bluefrog Plumbing + Drain of San Antonio for a drain cleaning service if you suspect an unpleasant smell is coming directly from the water heater or any of your household drains.